2013 Kansas Lottery 300

 The 2013 Kansas Lottery 300 was the 29th stock car race of the 2013 NASCAR Nationwide Series and the 13th iteration of the event.
-The race was held on Saturday, October 5, 2013, in Kansas City, Kansas at Kansas Speedway, a 1.500 miles (2.414 km) permanent paved oval-shaped racetrack.
+The race was held on Saturday, October 5, 2013, in Kansas City, Kansas at Kansas Speedway, a 1,500 mile (2.414 km) permanent paved oval-shaped racetrack.
 The race took the scheduled 200 laps to complete.
 At race's end, Matt Kenseth, driving for Joe Gibbs Racing, would hold on to the lead by fuel strategy to win his 28th career NASCAR Nationwide Series win and his second and final win of the season.
 To fill out the podium, Paul Menard of Richard Childress Racing and Regan Smith of JR Motorsports would finish second and third, respectively.

 Background

 Kansas Speedway is a 1.5-mile (2.4 km) tri-oval race track in Kansas City, Kansas.
 It was built in 2001 and hosts two annual NASCAR race weekends.
 The NTT IndyCar Series also raced there until 2011.
 The speedway is owned and operated by the International Speedway Corporation.